leonlinsx/minimal-mistakes/_posts/2020-07-22-gpt3-take-one.md

   <p align="center"><iframe src="https://avoidboringpeople.substack.com/embed" frameborder="0" scrolling="no"> </iframe></p>
 </div>

-### Main
+### Only human after all

 About a week ago, Sharif Shameem shared this video on twitter demonstrating the abilities of a new AI, GPT-3:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">This is mind blowing.<br><br>With GPT-3, I built a layout generator where you just describe any layout you want, and it generates the JSX code for you.<br><br>W H A T <a href="https://t.co/w8JkrZO4lk">pic.twitter.com/w8JkrZO4lk</a></p>&mdash; Sharif Shameem (@sharifshameem) <a href="https://twitter.com/sharifshameem/status/1282676454690451457?ref_src=twsrc%5Etfw">July 13, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-And twitter.
+And.
+Twitter.
 Freaked.
 Out.

-Perhaps realising that their cushy jobs of [copying stack overflow answers](https://www.zdnet.com/article/the-most-copied-stackoverflow-java-code-snippet-contains-a-bug/ "SO") or following the herd on hot
+Perhaps realising that their cushy jobs of [copying stack overflow answers](https://www.zdnet.com/article/the-most-copied-stackoverflow-java-code-snippet-contains-a-bug/ "SO") or [following the herd on oversubscribed rounds](https://twitter.com/nbashaw/status/1261328301953445890?s=20 "startup") were at risk \[1\], programmers and VCs alike on twitter started flooding the feed with GPT-3 demos and hot takes on this newest artificial intelligence.
+It's still continuing, if [you want to take a look](https://twitter.com/hashtag/gpt3?lang=en "gpt3")

+So, here I am, with my own hot take, to cash in on all that captivated audience.

 Hey man, I'm only human.

+The article is split into 5 sections:

+1. Explanation of what GPT-3 can do, why it's impressive, and why people are concerned
+2. Slightly more technical overview of how language models worked before GPT-3
+3. Slightly more technical overview of how GPT-3 works
+4. How to detect text written by GPT-3
+5. Implications of GPT-3

+Let's get started.

+better marketing department

 but is preserved [here](https://antinegationism.tumblr.com/post/182901133106/an-eternal-howl "Moloch")